BrunitoNFT/Clothing-Store-Solvd/README.md

   npm run dev
 ```

 Production mode JS, changes in the local machine are not reflected inside the docker container.
-Server is ran with last dist version before running the command on docker.
+Server is ran with the last dist version before running the command in docker.

 ```bash
   npm start